Project Budgeting and Cost Estimate: A Comprehensive Guide For Project Managers

 Budget Planning

-Cost estimation helps project managers create comprehensive budgets that cover all aspects of a project.
-This ensures that adequate financial resources are allocated to each task and that the project remains financially viable.
-Furthermore, accurate budget planning enhances transparency and accountability, allowing stakeholders to understand how project funds will be utilized.
+Cost estimation helps project managers create comprehensive budgets covering all project aspects.
+This ensures adequate financial resources are allocated to each task and the project remains financially viable.
+Furthermore, accurate budget planning enhances transparency and accountability, allowing stakeholders to understand how project funds will be utilised.

 Resource Allocation